VeriConomy/vericoin/doc/README.md

 Bootstrap
 ---------------------
-In order to speed up the download of the blockchain and to let you discover the full potential of the Verium Wallet, a bootstrap process is implemented in the Verium Core.
+In order to speed up the download of the blockchain and to let you discover the full potential of the Verium Wallet, a bootstrap process is implemented in the Verium.

 * You can launch it by different methods base on how you are using you wallet:
   - Command line: src/verium-cli bootstrap